Tag: Trump

 Donald Trump on Tuesday afternoon gave the most disgusting public performance in the history of the American presidency.
 Framed by the vulgar excess of the lobby of Trump Tower, the president of the United States shook loose the constraints of his more decent-minded advisers and, speaking from his heart, defended white supremacists and by extension, their credos of hatred.
 He equated with those thugs the courageous Americans who had gathered to stand up to the racism, anti-Semitism and doctrine of violence that won the cheers and Nazi salutes of the alt-right hordes to whom Trump felt such loyalty.

-He made it crystal clear, in case anyone hadn’t caught on yet, that the reason it … Read the rest
+He made it crystal clear, in case anyone hadn’t caught on yet, that the reason it took him so long to rebuke the racist rally is the fact that he didn’t want to, because he liked it.

 Stephen Collinson at CNN doesn’t mince words.